tongchf/findGCO/README.md

 >Chr02	1387860	b/a
 >....................................
 # Results
-When the run is finished, the final results for each parent are summarized in two Excel files, namely
+When the run is finished, the final results for each parent are summarized in Excel files, namely `parent*GCs.xlsx` as well as  `parent*COs.xlsx` if parental linkage maps are incorported.